currant77/interview-preparation/abstract-data-types/list.md

 // TODO

+#### Counting Sort

+**Counting sort** is a non-comparison sorting algorithm that sorts list values by corresponding integer keys.
+Suppose _max_ and _min_ are the maximum and minimum key values, respectively; let _k_ be the number of possible key values, where _k = max - min + 1_.

+Counting sort works by creating an count array of size _k_ that stores the number of occurences of each key in the list: the number of occurences of key _i_ is stored at index _i_ - min.
+This can then be transformed into a cumulative count array that stores the number of keys in the list less than or equal to a given key: the value at index _i_ stores the number of keys in the list less than or equal to _i + min_.
+We can then use this cumulative count array to place the list element into their final sorted order.
+The reference [here](https://www.programiz.com/dsa/counting-sort) provides a good illustration of this process.

+The performance of radix sort depends on the size of the list (_n_) and the range of integer keys (_k_).
+If _k_ is not known, it can be determine in linear time.
+It then takes _O(n)_ to create the count array, _O(k)_ to turn it into a cumulative count array, and _O(n)_ to use this array to create the final sorted list.
+As a result, the total runtime is _O(n + k)_; similarly, counting sort needs _O(n+ k)_ memory.

+As a result, counting sort can be very efficient when the range of possible keys (_k_) is small.
+In this case, it runtime and memory are linear, yielding much better performance than any of the comparative sorting algorithms (which can only manage _O(nlog(n))_ at best).
+However, in most applications, the range of possible integer keys (e.g. a list of `int` values) is too large to make counting sort appropriate.

+Lastly, counting sort is a stable sorting algorithm.
+This will prove important in the radix sort (#REF).

+See #REF

 #### Radix Sort

-**Radix sort** (also called **bucket sort**) is a non-comparison sorting algorithms that takes advantage of the fact that many primitive data types are stored or represented using a finite number of _digits_ – such as binary bits (i.e. `0` or `1`), decimal digits (i.e. `0` to `9`), or characters (i.e. `a`, `b`, `c`,...) – that can be used to sort them.
+**Radix sort** (also called **bucket sort**) is a non-comparison sorting algorithms that takes advantage of the fact that many primitive data types are represented using a finite number of unique digits such as binary bits (i.e. `0` or `1`), decimal digits (i.e. `0` to `9`), or characters (i.e. `a`, `b`, `c`, etc.).
+Radix sort uses this property to sort these data types without needing to directly compare them.

-Let _d_ be the number of different digits (e.g. two for binary digits, ten for decimal digits).
-In radix sort, we group the values in the list into _d_ "buckets" by one of their digits.
-We then repeat this process, sorting the values in the list by their next digit, and so on, until the list is sorted.
+Let the **radix** _d_ be the number of unique digits (e.g. two for binary digits, ten for decimal digits).
+In radix sort, we sort the values in the list into _d_ "buckets" by their radix; if values have more than one significant digit, we repeat this process for each digit until the list is sorted.
+Radix sort can be implemented to start with either the most significant digit (MSD) or least significant digit (LSD); LSD radix sort produces the order typically desired for numerical types: from smallest to largest.

+There are different approach to sorting by radix.
+The most common is based on counting sort (#REF), where the range of integer keys is simply the radix _d_.
+The list can then be sorted by a given digit in _O(n + d)_.

-Because this process only requires iterating over the list once for every digit, radix sort has a runtime of _O(kn)_, where _k_ is the number of digits in the data type (e.g. `int` or `long`).
+As a result, radix sort only requires iterating over the list once for every digit, giving a runtime of _O(k(n + d))_, where _k_ is the number of digits in the data type.
+Since both _k_ and _d_ are typically small, this usually reduces to linear runtime.
+For example, consider performing radix sort on a 32-bit integer.
+If we sort by binary digit, _d_ = 2 and_k_ = 32; if we sort by decimal digits, _d_ = 10 and _k_ = 10 (the maximum 32-bit integer is just over 2 trillion).
+Radix sort requires _O(k(n + d))_ storage and is a stable sorting algorithm.

+See #REF.

 #### Comparison